dfki-ric/pytransform3d/CONTRIBUTING.md

        $ git checkout -b my-feature

    and start making changes.
-Never work in the `master` branch!
+Never work in the `main` branch!

 5. Work on this copy, on your computer, using Git to do the version control.
 When you're done editing, do: